Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 Some things to note in regards to sponsor banners:

-- It’s best to make your sponsor banners invisible on your floor plan (remove the fill and border colors), just in case you don’t end up using it during your event
+- It’s best to make your sponsor banners are invisible on your floor plan (remove the fill and border colors), just in case you don’t end up using them during your event.

-- Your sponsor banners can be of varying size, but they must remain rectangles
+- Your sponsor banners can be of varying sizes, but they must remain rectangles.

 CHECKPOINT 3: That’s everything done!
 Check the image below to see if the names and positions of your layers match.
 There should be a “map-background” layer, a “conference-area” layer,